xbyuan/tgg-site-optimisation/README.md

 ## CSS Performance and Refactoring

 * The site contains roughly 40,000 lines of CSS
-* A huge amount of this is duplicate, out of date or completely unused CSS
+* The majority of this is duplicate, out of date or completely unused CSS
+* CSS is spread across multiple CSS files generating separate http requests